CoasterFreakDE/cloud/readme.md

 - 😉 **We do not collect any data from you.**
 ## Is there a destination?

 My goal is to make sure that anyone who wants to set up their own cloud instance doesn't have that path filled with rocks.
 This project is undoubtedly a mammoth task.
 However, regular updates are planned for both the user interface, the user experience, and most importantly, security.
-Also, not to be neglected is the approach that there will be no paywall.
-Everything will be completely free and without any opaque structures.

 ## About inspiration, motivation and more
 The inspiration, as mentioned above, was drawn mainly from the poor implementations of the alternatives.